ritveeka/TuBo/readme.txt

 SMART FEARTUES-

-a)TuBo is a very smart bot and can teach a student how to solve operation problems with each step explained explicitly. b)It also accepts multiple operator queries and teaches the user as per the BODMAS rules.
+a)TuBo is a very smart bot and can teach a student how to solve operation problems with each step explained explicitly.

-***because I'm learning github***
+b)It also accepts multiple operator queries and teaches the user as per the BODMAS rules.

 c)The user may even ask her problems in natural language and the bot will understand english statements quite well.